What Daphne Saw

 What Daphne Saw is a 2019 American science fiction short film written and directed by Lizz Marshall.
 The film stars Sélynne Silver, George Griffith, Lia Barnett, Matthew Rhodes, and Michael Estridge.
 It won Best Actor and Best Score at Horrible Imaginings Film Festival in 2019.

 Plot

-In a home with deep secrets, a female is punished by serving others in the dystopian future.
+In a home with deep secrets, a woman is punished by serving others in the dystopian future.